ihac/ihac.github.io/source/_posts/Coursera-Functional-Programming-Principles-in-Scala-课程笔记.md

 **Note:**
 This blog is intended to record what I learned in *Functional Programming Principles in Scala*, rather than share the course materials.
 So there are two things that I won't put up: my solution to assignments and topics which I've mastered already.
-PLEASE NOTIFY ME if I obeyed [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code) accidentally.
+PLEASE NOTIFY ME if I broke [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code) accidentally.

 ## Week 1